Sinus Headache (cont.)

 - Find a local Ear, Nose, & Throat Doctor in your town

 What is the prognosis for a sinus headache?

 Certain people develop chronic sinus inflammation and more long-standing symptoms associated with their sinusitis.
 Once the underlying condition is identified, preventive measures may be available and future recurrences of the sinus headache may be minimized.
-If the headache symptoms are not associatied with inflammation of the sinuses, the underlying cause (such as a migraine headache) needs to be adaquately addressed to to relieve symptoms.
+If the headache symptoms are not associated with inflammation of the sinuses, the underlying cause (such as a migraine headache) needs to be adequately addressed to relieve symptoms.

 Allergies & Asthma